-The indicator light comes on when the fuel tank is getting low.
-Refuel as soon as it is convenient, preferably before the gauge reaches E. There will be a small reserve of fuel in the tank when the fuel gauge needle reaches E.
+There will be a small reserve of fuel in the tank when the fuel gauge needle reaches E.

-If the vehicle is driven with the fuel level very low, the malfunction indicator lamp may come on.
+- If the vehicle runs out of fuel, the SERVICE malfunction indicator lamp (MIL) may come on.
 Refuel as soon as possible.
-After driving for a while, the lamp should go off.
-If the lamp remains on, have the vehicle inspected by an authorized NISSAN dealer.

-For additional information, see the "Malfunction indicator lamp (MIL)" later in this section.
+After a few driving trips, the SERVICE lamp should turn off.
+If the lamp remains on after a few driving trips, have the vehicle inspected by an authorized NISSAN dealer. - For additional information, see the "Malfunction indicator lamp (MIL)" later in this section.